-SOMOS’s fourth annual writers conference will be held online, with a few in-person gatherings at SOMOS Salon and Bookshop in Taos.
+SOMOS’s fourth annual writers conference will be held online this year.
 It includes 5 all-day intensives on Friday.
 On Saturday and Sunday, participants can choose between 14 three-hour workshops in writing genres including poetry, fiction, nonfiction, memoir, playwriting and publishing.

-The faculty pulls from New Mexico's rich community of writers: Bob Arellano, Sallie Bingham, Ellen Brodsky, Dawn Davies, Johanna DeBiase, Ned Dougherty, Keiran Fitzgerald, Veronica Golos, Allegra Huston, Elizabeth Jacobson, Connie Josefs, Iris Keltz, Jenny Kostecki-Shaw, Juan Morales, Sean Murphy, James Navé, Helen Rynaski, Jean-Marie Saporito, Jenn Shapland, KT Sparks, Deanne Stillman, and Catherine Strisik.
+The faculty pulls from New Mexico––and the country's––rich community of writers: Bob Arellano, Sallie Bingham, Ellen Brodsky, Dawn Davies, Johanna DeBiase, Ned Dougherty, Keiran Fitzgerald, Veronica Golos, Allegra Huston, Elizabeth Jacobson, Connie Josefs, Iris Keltz, Jenny Kostecki-Shaw, Juan Morales, Sean Murphy, James Navé, Helen Rynaski, Jean-Marie Saporito, Jenn Shapland, KT Sparks, Deanne Stillman, and Catherine Strisik.

 Roundtable discussions on preparing your manuscript for publishing and the art of blogging will be presented free of charge Saturday afternoon.